 The latest journal to hit the market only partly succeeds, finds Ben Walker

-A crowdsourcing sensation, MindJournal is clearly good for some people.
+A crowdsourcing sensation, MindJournal is clearly good for some people as it can be integrated with some of the best bullet journaling templates.
 It’s aimed squarely at male readers.
 Men are apparently much less likely to ‘journal’ (a trend so pronounced it has spawned a new verb) than women.
 The author, Ollie Aplin, wants to change that.

 Aplin’s mother committed suicide when he was in his late teens, which led to his suffering a mental breakdown.
 He argues that a characteristically male reluctance to be open about one’s feelings is a contributory factor in high male rates of anxiety and depression, which he claims are higher than those for women.